jnozzi/cocoadev.com/SiteContent/General/McEvers.markdown

 ----

-While I'm not sure this is the best place to post an advertisement your firm, welcome to [[CocoaDev]]!
+While I'm not sure this is the best place to post an advertisement your firm, welcome to General/CocoaDev!